BCD vs Direct Mount

 Stop.

+If you don't check the chainring interface first, it might not fit your crank at all.
 Here's the truth: the interface determines what chainrings you can use.
 Get this wrong, and your new chainring simply won't attach.

 Let's fix that in the next 5 minutes.